EmirDe/EmirDe.github.io/index.md

 # News

+* Jul'22: My NWO M1 project proposal has been accepted by NWO (Dutch funding agency).
+The project is in the area of Satisfiability and constraint programming.
 * Nov'21: Our [XAIT](https://www.tudelft.nl/ai/xait-lab?languageSelect=UK&searchCriteria[0][key]=keywords&searchCriteria[0][values][]=XAITLab&searchCriteria[1][key]=Resultsperpage&searchCriteria[1][values][]=50) lab on Explainable AI/ML/Optimisation in Civil Engineering has been funded!
 We are in the process of hiring four PhD students.
 * Oct'21: Co-chaired the workshop on [Constraint Modelling and Reformulation (ModRef'21)](https://modref.github.io/ModRef2021.html) together with Dr Graeme Gange.
 * Sep'21: Released [MurTree code](https://bitbucket.org/EmirD/murtree) for constructing optimal decision trees.
 Read our [JMLR paper](https://jmlr.org/papers/v23/20-520.html) for details.